ArtKop/AcoBotWebVersion/readme.md

 3. Command execution

-   In the command page, there is a code editor where users can in put the script which could be executed in the backend.
+   In the command page, there is a code editor where users can input the script which could be executed in the backend.
 The acceptable script can only include specified functions and users can view the whole function list by clicking the 'command list' button.

    <br />
    <div align="center">